DISABILITIES AND REHABILITATION IN MALAWI, AFRICA

 What We Have Achieved

-We have 158 clients who are registered on the project, 120 of whom are being actively supported.
+We have over 150 clients who are registered on the project.
+We provide home visits to families living within 35 villages near our base at Mwaya Beach.
 We are running four support groups each week and families are able to effectively help each other which is reducing the isolation that such families often feel.
 Take a look at our News section to read some of the positive stories.

 How We Work